Preparedness & Ops Activities

 Disaster Medical Coordination Center (DMCC) Planning

-We remain committed and are making progress on forming a steering committee comprised of DMCC representatives and Network experts.
-Updates will be shared to support transparency around this work, anchored in the mandate that DMCC work continues to function according to the plans and help drive forward solutions and implementation as challenges arise.
+We continue to engage the DMCC committee, which is comprised of DMCC representatives and Network experts, to review documents and provide insight into any new DMCC issues that arise.
+We look forward to utilizing these updated annexes during upcoming exercises and continue to refine documents as we lead up to FIFA World Cup.
+We remain dedicated to transparency around this work, anchored in the mandate that DMCC work continues to function according to the plans and helps drive forward solutions and implementation as challenges arise.

 Next Steps Supporting National Disaster Medical System (NDMS) Large Scale Combat Operations

-As I write this, we are awaiting confirmation of the NDMS exercise.
-The Network has developed the objectives to support healthcare leadership involvement.
-Additionally, Washington State Department of Health, State Emergency Management Division and NWHRN are prepared to exercise our communication, coordination and decision making to support scaling up to meet an NDMS mission.
+As we’ve shared, the Network has developed the objectives to support healthcare leadership involvement as well as the Network, Washington State Department of Health, and State Emergency Management Division engagement, to exercise our communication, coordination and decision making to support scaling up to meet an NDMS mission.

 Continuing FIFA World Cup 2026: Regional Planning and Exercising